Lapk1n/Payment-App/README.md

 # Readme
-This is a test app which may provide someone to accomplish payment operation.
+This is a test app which may provide someone to accomplish payment operation.<br>
-Powered by React, bootstrap.
+Powered by React, bootstrap.<br>
- App has its own realtime database.
+App has its own realtime database.<br>
 Click the follow [link](https://payment-app-v3.web.app/) to see that.<br>

   ---
   **Refactoring task.**